urbaman/HomeLab/Kubernetes/kubernetes-02.md

       - port: 1
 ```

-To persist the Gluster endpoints, you also need to create a relative service.
+To persist the Glusterfs endpoints, you also need to create a relative service.

 ```bash
 apiVersion: v1